Andy9oo/flash/README.md

 # Flash Search 🔦

 Flash is a full-text desktop search engine, designed to help users find their files.
-Using preprocessing flash creates an index, allowing searching without having to crawl the filesystem, substantially reducing search times.
+Using preprocessing techniques, flash creates an index, allowing searching without having to crawl the filesystem, substantially reducing search times.

 ## Installation
 Clone the repository: